oppia/oppia-android/Home.md

     ```
     [Steps](https://docs.bazel.build/versions/main/tutorial/android-app.html#integrate-with-the-android-sdk) to add ANDROID_HOME environment variable.

+2. If you find any error related to `cURL`, please set up cURL on your machine.
+For Linux, you can use `sudo apt install curl`.
+No need to set up `cURL` for Windows as you are using git bash command line.<br>

+3. If you find any error which says `java: command not found`, please check you have Java installed correctly in your machine and the [environment path variable](https://www.java.com/en/download/help/path.html) is also set up correctly.

+4. If you find any error related to Kotlin or Java/Checkstyle while pushing the code, please check [this link](https://github.com/oppia/oppia-android/wiki/Android-Studio-UI-based-Github-workflow#how-to-fix-push-failures).

 **Can’t find the particular issue?**

-If the error you get is not in the troubleshooting page, create an issue providing us all the necessary information.
+If the error you get is not in the Troubleshooting section above, please create an issue providing all the necessary information and assign it to **@FareesHussain**.

 ## Instructions for making a code change

+**Important:** Please read the [Oppia Android coding style guide](https://github.com/oppia/oppia-android/wiki/Coding-style-guide) before making any code changes.

 **Working on your first Pull Request?** You can learn how from this free series: [How to Contribute to an Open Source Project on GitHub](https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github).

 *If your change isn't trivial, please [talk to us](https://gitter.im/oppia/oppia-android) before you start working on it -- this helps avoid duplication of effort, and allows us to offer advice and suggestions.
 For larger changes, it may be better to first create a short doc outlining a suggested implementation plan, and send it to the Android dev team for feedback.*

 The following instructions describe how to make a one-off code change using a feature branch.
 (In case you're interested, we mainly use the [Gitflow workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow).)
 Please follow them carefully, otherwise your code review may be delayed.

+You might also find this reference for the [Android Studio UI-based Github workflow](https://github.com/oppia/oppia-android/wiki/Android-Studio-UI-based-Github-workflow) helpful.

 1. **Choose a descriptive branch name.** It should be lowercase and hyphen-separated, such as `splash-screen`.
 Also, it shouldn't start with `hotfix` or `release`.
 2. **Before coding anything, create a new branch with this name, starting from 'develop'.** I.e., run: